 Pay attention and every performer teaches something new or reinforces knowledge you already possess about putting on a show.
 No matter if it seemingly has nothing to do with your particular area of performance!
 I recently found tidbits of knowledge from an unexpected source.

-Ginger has plenty going for her in her particular line of show: long legs, trim figure, gorgeous and obviously very expensive costumes, along with that special combo of confidence and pluck required to be a drag queen in the first place.
+Ginger has plenty going for her in her line of show: long legs, trim figure, gorgeous and obviously very expensive costumes, along with that special combo of confidence and pluck required to be a drag queen in the first place.
 Ginger had top billing in this show.
 Once her act began, I was perplexed to see the "star" making rookie mistakes.

 Ginger's favorite move appears to be a high kick, which was repeated at least a dozen times during her two numbers.
 Trouble is, Ginger's flexibility needs work!
 Her second number included a cartwheel, after which she adjusted her wig three times.
 Nowhere close to achieving a split, yet her dance contained one.
 Why, Ginger?
 She has strong moves she did not repeat, but instead left me cringing with each attempt at a high kick.
 Ginger doesn't know her weaknesses.